TeamSyndi/syndibox/README.md

 ## Script Guide
 Syndibox exposes some functions for use within GDScript that allow for dynamic control of the text and effects.

-start(string: dialog, int: start_position) - Resets, shows, and starts the dialog box, displaying the given string.
-Passing a string is functionally the same as if you entered the string as Dialog in the inspector. dialog defaults to ''.
-Start position indicates where to beging displaying the text. start_position defaults to 0.
+`start(string: dialog, int: start_position)` - Resets, shows, and starts the dialog box, displaying the given string.
+Passing a string to start is functionally the same as entering the string as `Dialog` in the inspector.
+- **dialog** The string to display.
+A value of '' replays whatever the current Dialog set contains.
+Defaults to ''.
+- **start_position** Start position of the text.
+Defaults to 0.

-stop(boolean: emit_signal) - Resets and stops the dialog box.
-This method will optionally emit a signal 'text_finished' if you set emit_signal to true. emit_signal defaults to true.
+`stop(boolean: emit_signal)` - Resets and stops the dialog box.
+This method will optionally emit a signal 'text_finished' if you set emit_signal to true.
+- **emit_signal** defaults to true.